sarelWeinberger/qwen-hebrew-finetuning/sagemaker/README.md

 Each instance type has optimized DeepSpeed configurations:

+- **P4de**: ZeRO-2 with A100-optimized settings for cost-effective performance
 - **P5**: ZeRO-2 with minimal offloading for maximum performance
 - **P5e**: ZeRO-2 with NVMe-accelerated checkpointing and async writes
 - **P5en**: ZeRO-2 with EFA-optimized communication and multi-node support